badfeather/bfnest/README.md

-bad-feather-nest
+badfeather-nest
 ================

 A starter theme for Bad Feather projects.
-Very much in beta.
+A constant work in progress.
+Use at your own peril.